Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 Types of money belts

-- I also haven’t had too much luck with cute money belts, because my primary concern here is safety, not fashion.
+• I also haven’t had too much luck with cute money belts, because my primary concern here is safety, not fashion.
 I really couldn’t recommend you wear a high-fashion designer money belt.
 It screams ‘I’m rich, mug me!’ and is designed to be seen, not hidden under your clothes.
 That defeats the purpose.

 Cross-body anti-theft purse

 This may well be my favorite alternative.
 If I don’t wear some kind of traveling belt, I’ll be wearing one of these immensely practical bags.
-My favorite is the Pacsafe series, and I have FIVE of them in various sizes and shapes.
+My favorite is the Pacsafe series, and I have THREE of them in various sizes and shapes.
 They lock well, are incredibly hard to get into for thieves, and are comfortable to wear.
 Find out about anti-theft purses here.

 Travel pants with zippered pockets